Aretha Franklin, "Queen of Soul," is dead at 76

-Aretha Franklin, the Queen of Soul, died Thursday morning at her home in Detroit from advanced pancreatic cancer, her family said in a statement.
+Aretha Franklin, the Queen of Soul, died Thursday morning at her home in Detroit after a long battle with cancer, her family said in a statement.
 She was 76 years old.

-The family said that the cause of death was confirmed by Franklin's oncologist.
+The family said Franklin died from advanced pancreatic cancer of the neuroendocrine type.
+The cause of death was confirmed by Franklin's oncologist, according to the statement.

-"In one of the darkest moments of our lives, we are not able to find the appropriate words to express the pain in our heart," Franklin's family said in the statement.
+"In one of the darkest moments of our lives, we are not able to find the appropriate words to express the pain in our heart," the family said.
 "We have lost the matriarch and rock of our family.
 The love she had for her children, grandchildren, nieces, nephews, and cousins knew no bounds."

+Within minutes of the news of her death, musicians, actors, producers, high-profile executives, political figures and others paid tribute to the powerful singer.
+Funeral arrangements would be announced "in the coming days," the family said.

 Franklin's prolific career spanned six decades and included hit songs like "Respect," "A Natural Woman" and "I Say a Little Prayer."
 Even in her 70s, she was still performing.
 In 2015, her performance of "A Natural Woman" at the Kennedy Center Honors brought President Barack Obama to tears.